 Providers are responsible for actively promoting the continuation of services for those members who unexpectedly miss appointments or discontinue services.
-In all cases, Providers should contact the member at the time of the missed appointment, assess the reason for the missed appointment and the member's clinical condition, and attempt to reschedule the appointment.
-Three outreach attempts via two contact methods, including an outreach letter or phone call from the Provider, is necessary when a member has unexpectedly dropped out of treatment.
+In all cases, providers should contact the member at the time of the missed appointment, assess the reason for the missed appointment and the member's clinical condition, and attempt to reschedule the appointment.
+Three outreach attempts via two contact methods, including an outreach letter or phone call from the provider, is necessary when a member has unexpectedly dropped out of treatment.
 Clinically appropriate intervention is required in urgent or emergent situations and for medium to high acuity members.

 Attempts to reengage members who unexpectedly miss appointments will include Provider efforts to determine if there are concerns or barriers that contribute to the missed appointments.
-When specific problems are identified, Providers should attempt to find a solution.
+When specific problems are identified, providers should attempt to find a solution.
 Our care managers are available resources for clinicians and members, to assist in promotion and continuation of services.
-Please contact our customer service department at 800-511-5010 to be connected to care management resources.
+Providers and members can submit a referral for care management support using the digital referral form at caremanagementreferral.coaccess.com.
+Members and providers can also call 866-833-5717 (toll-free) to speak to a care coordinator.